dnsimple/dnsimple-support/content/articles/managing-integrated-domains.markdown

 ## Refreshing integrated domains {#refreshing-integrated-domains}

-Loading the Domain Names page automatically refreshes the current state of integrated domains and imports any new domains from linked integrated domain providers.
+Loading the Domain Names page automatically refreshes the current state of integrated domains and imports any new domains from linked Integrated Domain Providers.

 ## Managing an integrated domain {#managing-an-integrated-domain}